katacoda/scenario-examples/clipboard/step1.md

 Not a file
 </pre>

-was created by the HTML:
+This was created by the HTML:

 <pre>
 &#x3C;pre data-target=&#x22;clipboard&#x22;&#x3E;